mzamini92/Neurosymbolic-VQA/README.md

 # Neurosymbolic-VQA
 This code has been implemented based on [Nerdimite](https://github.com/nerdimite/neuro-symbolic-ai-soc) great implementation.
+We modified it and added different shapes.

 ![screenshot](https://github.com/mzamini92/Neurosymbolic-VQA/blob/main/detect.png)